ar-io/docs/docs/src/gateways/gateways.md

 ## ARNS Indexing and Routing

-The Arweave Name System’s (ArNS) state is managed by the IO token’s smart contract.
+The Arweave Name System’s (ArNS) state is managed by the ARIO token’s smart contract.
 AR.IO gateways shall perform the following minimum functions relative to ArNS:

 - Actively track state changes in the contract.

-- Maintain up-to-date indexes for routing configurations based on the state of the IO contract as well as the states of the Arweave Name Token (ANT) contracts to which each name is affiliated.
+- Maintain up-to-date indexes for routing configurations based on the state of the ARIO contract as well as the states of the Arweave Name Token (ANT) contracts to which each name is affiliated.

 - Manage the expiration of stale records.